python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 ## Installing Docker

-The best way to install the docker is to use the [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) provided by Docker developers themselves.
+The best way to install Docker is to use the [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) provided by Docker developers themselves.
 You just need 2 lines: